rust-lang/book/second-edition/nostarch/chapter13.md

 Listing 13-15: Calling the `next` method on an iterator

-Note that we needed to make `v1_iter` mutable: calling the `next` method on an iterator changes state that keeps track of where it is in the sequence.
+Note that we needed to make `v1_iter` mutable: calling the `next` method on an iterator changes internal state that the iterator uses to keep track of where it is in the sequence.
 In other words, this code *consumes*, or uses up, the iterator.
 Each call to `next` eats up an item from the iterator.
 We didn’t need to make `v1_iter` mutable when we used a `for` loop because the loop took ownership of `v1_iter` and made it mutable behind the scenes.

 Also note that the values we get from the calls to `next` are immutable references to the values in the vector.
 The `iter` method produces an iterator